 C stands for consequence.
 What is the consequence of your belief or What are you feeling?
 In this case we are talking about anxiety as the consequence.

-Change Thoughts to Change Feelings
+Change Your Thoughts to Get Over Anxiety

 The theory behind this is that in order to change your feeling you must change your thinking or what you say to yourself.
 Sometimes when children or adults are anxious they know their self-talk is supporting their anxiety or depression.
 Other times it is just below consciousness.
 The self-talk gives the person clues to the beliefs that support anxiety.